cone017/TestiranjeHaloOglasi/README.md

 - Search
 - Total number of favorites

-Project was entirely done in Java with Selenium functionalities
+Project was entirely done in Java with Selenium implementing.